Bannu: History

 After the decline of Mauryan Empire, the region fell under the administrative and political control of Indo-Greeks, Indo-Scythian and Indo-Parthians successively.
 Kushan emperor Kujula Kadphises defeated the Indo-Parthians and incorporated the region under the Kushan Empire.
 In the Tochi Valley of North Waziristan near Bannu, Bactrian language inscriptions originally written in the 9th century have been discovered.
 This shows that after the collapse of the Kushan Empire, its official language continued in use for at least six more centuries.

 After the decline of the Kushan Empire, the region subsequently came under the control of Gupta Empire.
 The Kidarites began invading the North-West regions of Gupta Empire during the reign of Emperor Kumaragupta.
 The Gupta Empire ended up losing its control over the region around the early 5th century CE.

 The Kidarites then too came under the attack from Hephthalites who defeated the Kidarites and appointed sub-rulers and kings to rule over the region.
-Hūṇa King Mihirakula was the most famous ruler from the Hūṇa Dynasty.
-Aulikara ruler Yashodharman defeated the Hūṇa King Toramana and took control over most of North-West India.
+Hūṇa King Mihirakula was the most famous ruler from the Alchon Hun dynasty.

+Aulikara ruler, Yashodharman defeated the Hūṇa King Toramana and took control over most of North-West India.
 The remnants of the Hepthalite Empire continued to rule over the region until the 9th century CE when the Hindu Shahis came to power and established their rule over the region for over 150 years.

 In the late 10th and early 11th century CE, the Ghaznavids conquered the area.
 Mahmud of Ghazni used the Bannu route for several of his raids deeper into Northern India.

 British rule

 The city was renamed in 1848 by Herbert Benjamin Edwardes, a lieutenant in the 1st Bengal European Fusiliers Regiment of the East India Company's private army.
 He ordered the construction of the fort – named Dhulipgarh (Dalipgarh) in honour of the Maharajah of Lahore – at the same time.
 At the time of its founding, the town was named Dhulipnagar (Dalipnagar).
 Its name was later changed to Edwardesabad in 1869.
 In 1903, it received its current name, Bannu.

 Bannu was used as the base of operations for all punitive expeditions undertaken by detachments of the British Indian Army to the Tochi Valley and the Waziristan frontier.
 A military road led from the town of Bannu toward Dera Ismail Khan.
 This road was built by military engineers under the supervision of a Bannu engineer, Ram N. Mullick.
 Mullick graduated from Banaras Engineering College and had served in Iraq and Lahore as an expert in heavy earth-moving equipment before the independence of Pakistan in 1947.

 According to 1941 Census, Bannu was a Hindu majority city.

-Mallak Jaffar Khan Yousafzai was the Chief of Ghoriwala, Bannu.
-Progenitor of the Jafar Khel branch of Mughal Khel(Yousafzai) Tribe of Bannu Circa 1826-1820.

 According to the Imperial British Gazetteer, Bannu was described by the following: